 Diversifying My Real Estate Holdings Further

-Out of the remaining 15 deals, supposedly 13 of them are on track to hit their average IRR of 16.7% while two are below plan.
+Out of the remaining 14 deals, supposedly 9 of them are on track to hit their average IRR of 16.7%.
+Meanwhile the rest are below plan thanks to COVID.
 But the two that are below plan have aggressive IRR targets of 19.8% and 20%, respectively.
-So hopefully, even if they return half those figures I’ll be happy.
+So hopefully, even if they return half those figures I'll be happy.

 Although the chart above says “earnings exclude principal,” I don't think it's right given a couple deals have closed.
 But I won't really know the 4Q201 details until an overall fund report comes out in 2Q2020.
 When I get the details, I may write about the other investments as well.